 Being empathetic includes you, as well as others.
 It’s hard work.
 It can do wonders for your relationship now that your little one is on the way.
 You’ll need now, more than ever, to be able to tune into what your partner is going through.
 By doing so you’ll be able to work out any hassles and obstacles that may show up and come out on the winning side.

 The tricky thing about being empathetic is that it can easily be confused for condescension.
-Your partner needs you to step up your game during this time and be genuinely concerned about his wellbeing and happiness, not feel sorry, and really understand how hard it is to change diapers.
+Your partner needs you to step up your game during this time and be genuinely concerned about their wellbeing and happiness, not feel sorry, and really understand how hard it is to change diapers.
 See the difference?
-The second tricky part of being empathetic is that, like everything in life, you must work at it and work at it and work at it again.
+The second tricky part of being empathetic is that, like everything in life, you must work at it, and work at it, and work at it again.

-At the end of the day, empathy is a skill that like any other needs to be practiced every day in order to reap what you sow.
-It goes without saying that strengthening the bond with your partner will create a better environment for your baby when he finally arrives.
+At the end of the day, empathy is a skill that, like any other, needs to be practiced every day in order to reap what you sow.
+It goes without saying that strengthening the bond with your partner will create a better environment for your baby when they finally arrive.
 Look for opportunities to grow each day!

 Whether you’re a first-time parent or you have a bit more experience, your little one is a wonderful addition to